 The aim of the role is to deliver an interactive session which promotes reading and an enjoyment of books to early years children and their families.

 Volunteers will help to prepare songs, stories and rhymes to share with children and their parents through an online platform called Zoom.

-We will provide training to enable you to take on this role and work safely within the role.
+We will provide training to enable you to take on this role and volunteer safely within the role.